keeeto/fodblog.github.io/_posts/2017-06-26-picklesquash.md

 category: tea
 tags: [ pickle, middle_east, recipe]
 ---
+	In the pubs for seven years
+	Men have given him their ears
+	Buying the essence of his heart
+	With a porter-perfumed fart

+*Bank holiday* **Patrick Kavanagh**

 Pickles are totally my thing.
 I love them, in fact I love any method of cooking without heat.
 Now, obviously this recipe below does require some heat, but there is pickling too, so I love it.